Kenny Golladay Player Prop Bets for NFL Week 14 | New York vs. Los Angeles 12/12/2021

 Season Stats

+- So far this season, 10.6% of the 434 passes thrown by his team have gone Golladay's way.

-- Golladay (five red zone targets) has been the recipient of 10.0% of his team's 50 red zone pass attempts.
+- With five targets in the red zone this season, Golladay has been on the receiving end of 10.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Golladay's matchup with the Chargers.